Harish-Thota1/financial-performance-analysis/README.md

 ## Overview

-This project presents an end-to-end financial performance analysis focused on understanding **revenue, expenses, profit, and profit margins** across quarterly periods.
+This project demonstrates a **business-focused financial analysis** using SQL and Excel to understand how **revenue, expenses, profit, and profit margins** change across quarterly periods.

-The goal is to transform raw financial data into **clear, stakeholder-ready insights** that support better financial decision-making.
+The aim is to show how raw financial data can be transformed into **clear insights and visuals** that support decision-making by stakeholders.

-The analysis mirrors how a data analyst would approach real-world business data: from data preparation and SQL querying to insight generation and visualisation.

 ---

-## Business Questions Addressed
+## What This Project Shows

+* How financial data is analysed using **SQL**
+* How insights are presented clearly using **Excel**
-* How does revenue, expense, and profit trend across quarters?
+* How numbers are converted into **charts, tables, and conclusions**
-* Which quarters deliver the strongest profit margins?
-* Are expenses growing proportionally with revenue?
-* What high-level insights can stakeholders quickly act on?
+* How an analyst communicates results in a **stakeholder-friendly way**

 ---

-## Dataset Description

-The project uses two primary datasets:

-* **Income data**: captures actual revenue values by date
-* **Expense data**: captures actual expense values by date

-Both datasets are structured at a transactional level and aggregated for quarterly analysis.
+## Key Business Questions Answered

+* How do revenue and expenses trend across quarters?
+* Which quarters perform better in terms of profit and margin?
+* Are costs controlled relative to revenue growth?
+* What high-level insights matter most to decision-makers?

 ---

-## Tools & Technologies

-* **SQL (Azure SQL / T-SQL)** – data aggregation, joins, and calculations
-* **Excel** – analysis validation and dashboard-style visualisations
-* **GitHub** – version control and project documentation
+## Data Used

+The analysis is based on two financial datasets:

+* **Income data** – records actual revenue by date
+* **Expense data** – records actual expenses by date

+The data is aggregated at a **quarterly level** to make trends easy to understand.

 ---

-## Methodology
+## Tools Used

+* **SQL (Azure SQL / T-SQL)** – to calculate financial metrics
+* **Excel** – to create tables, charts, and insights
+* **GitHub** – to document and share the analysis

+---

+## How the Analysis Was Done

-1. Imported raw financial datasets into a SQL database
+1. Financial data was loaded into a SQL database
-2. Cleaned and standardised date fields for time-based analysis
-3. Aggregated revenue and expenses at a **quarterly level**
-4. Calculated key metrics:
+2. Revenue and expenses were grouped by **quarter**
+3. Key metrics were calculated:

    * Total Revenue
    * Total Expenses
    * Profit
    * Profit Margin (%)
+4. Results were exported to Excel
-5. Validated outputs in Excel and visualised trends for clarity
+5. Charts and summaries were created for easy interpretation

 ---

-## Key SQL Logic (High Level)

-* Used `DATEPART(QUARTER, Date)` to group financial data by quarter
-* Applied `SUM()` aggregations for revenue and expenses
-* Derived profit and profit margin using calculated fields
-* Ensured numerical accuracy using decimal-based calculations

----

-## Insights Generated
+## Key Insights (Summary)

-* Profit margins remain relatively stable across quarters, indicating controlled cost management
+* Profit margins remain relatively stable across quarters
-* Revenue fluctuations have a direct but manageable impact on profit
+* Revenue changes directly influence profit, but expenses stay controlled
-* Expense trends suggest operational consistency rather than volatility
+* Overall financial performance shows consistency rather than volatility

-These insights can help stakeholders assess **financial health**, **cost discipline**, and **quarterly performance consistency**.
+These insights help stakeholders quickly assess **financial health and cost management**.

 ---